arnoldkoss/rock-paper-scissors/README.md

 | Winning Condition - Computer wins | Computer reaches a score of 5 points before the user. | 'Computer wins the game!' message is displayed.                                     | 'Computer wins the game!' message is displayed.                                     | Pass      |
 | Score Display - Player leads      | Player's score is higher than the computer's score.   | Player's score is displayed in green, and the computer's score is displayed in red. | Player's score is displayed in green, and the computer's score is displayed in red. | Pass      |
 | Score Display - Computer leads    | Computer's score is higher than the player's score.   | Computer's score is displayed in green, and the player's score is displayed in red. | Computer's score is displayed in green, and the player's score is displayed in red. | Pass      |

+## Deployment

+The live link can be found here - <https://arnoldkoss.github.io/rock-paper-scissors/>

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab.
+  - From the source section drop-down menu, select the Master Branch.
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.